 Related Reading: Parental Alienation in High-Conflict Divorce

-3. Be interested in what they’re doing
+3. Show interest in what they’re doing

 Have you noticed your child’s face lights up when they share a project or accomplishment with you?
 If you haven’t noticed, keep a close eye out the next time they come running down the hall with an art project or experiment in hand.
 Children, particularly those of elementary school age, constantly seek approval and validation from their parents.